Elevated section of heavily traveled I-95 collapses in Philadelphia

 “Today’s going to be a long day.
 And obviously, with 95 northbound gone and southbound questionable, it’s going to be even longer than that,” said Dominick Mireles, director of Philadelphia’s Office of Emergency Management.

-Heavy construction equipment would be required to start to remove the debris, he said.
+Thousands of tons of steel and concrete were piled atop the site of the fire, he said, and heavy construction equipment would be required to start to remove the debris.

 Officials planned to launch a drone to assess the damage.